EnrightLab/Courses-and-Practicals/EMBO_Greece_2017/small_RNA_seq/Practical_1.md

 Click [here](http://www.ebi.ac.uk/research/enright/software/chimira) To use Chimira

 For this web-server, choose each of the **.clean.uniq** fastq files that were produced by reaper.
-Make sure you choose **Human** as the reference species
+Make sure you choose **Human** as the reference species.

 * * *